Francodo/Enterprise-Data-Lake-Database-Design-and-Cloud-Migration-with-Data-Governance/README.md

 Dataset

 The HR department at (Gamepoint) provided an Excel workbook consisting of 310 records, with 14 columns.
 The data is in human-readable format and has not been normalized at all.
 The data lists the names of employees at Gamepoint Corp, as well as information such as job title, department, manager's name, hire date, start date, end date, work location, and salary.

+Data Lake Archiecture

+A design of an enterprise Data Lake architecture for a medical data processing company with requirementsfor expansion and cloud-migration.